Skip to content

 Registry

-Imagine the registry as a mapping between your models and the database where is going to be written.
+Think of the registry as a mapping between your models and the database where data will be stored.

 import edgy